linuxmint/cinnamon-spices-themes/CBlue/README.md

 ## Versions

+* 1.22: deleted a variable following the update of the weather applet.
 * 1.21: non-work-day calendar in bold.
 * 1.20: touching up the weather applet and the slider bar.
 * 1.19: thumbnail outline (window list preview) and overview retouching (Ctl+Alt+Down).